-Sometimes you need a credit card right away and you mentally kick yourself for not applying to one sooner like you had planned.
+Sometimes you need a credit card right away and you mentally kick yourself for not applying to one sooner as you had planned.
 Maybe your car is at the shop and you can’t pick it up until you have an extra couple hundred dollars to pay for the repairs.

 Or perhaps your washing machine has finally kicked the bucket and your laundry has been backed up for days.
 Whatever the reason may be, you need to apply for a credit card and start using it right away.
 But it can take card issuers a week or two to get the card in the mail.